gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-02-17-authentication-creating-a-user.markdown

 	Creating an admin...
 	Created user brucewayne

 So now we have a user!

+> You'd probably want to parameterise this command so that you can pass in the username and password as command line arguments, rather than hard code it like this

 Let's log in as username "brucewayne", password "gothamknight".
 You should be logged in now, and you should be able to add users!
 Also, "regular" users can't add users, only the administrator.